py2ai/py2ai.github.io/_posts/2018-09-17-lab1-Keras-introduction.md

 categories: [Keras tutorial series]
 mathjax: true
 featured-img: keras
-summary: A quick tutorial Keras model
+description: A quick tutorial Keras model
 ---

 Today i am going to start a tutorial series about Keras library.
 Lets visit website of this Deep learning library https://keras.io.
 Keras is a high-level neural networks API.
 What is API?
 Its Application Program Interface.
 API is a set of routines, protocols, and tools for building software applications.
 It is written in Python and its open source.
 We can have a deeper look into different learning networks.
 It is built on top of different libraries such as TensorFlow, CNTK, or Theano.